504 Accommodations for ADHD: A Teacher's Guide504 Accommodations for ADHD: An Evidence-Based Teacher's Guide - educational concept illustration

 The most effective 504 plans for ADHD start with the question: "Which accommodations have the strongest evidence for this student's specific presentation?" rather than "What do we usually put in a 504 plan?"

 Begin with the Daily Report Card.
 It has the strongest research base of any school-based ADHD intervention, and it costs nothing but 90 seconds of teacher time per day.
 Pair it with environmental design that matches the student's presentation type.
-Add testing accommodations strategically, prioritizing read-aloud and breaks over extended time alone.
+Add testing accommodations strategically, prioritising read-aloud and breaks over extended time alone.

 Most importantly, involve the student.
 Ask what works for them.
 A student who co-designs their own support system is far more likely to use it than one who has accommodations imposed without their input.